yibo-huang/tigon/README.md

 # Tigon
-Tigon is a research distributed in-memory OLTP database that synchronizes cross-host concurrent data accesses over shared CXL memory.
+Tigon is a research distributed transactional in-memory database that synchronizes cross-host concurrent data accesses over shared CXL memory.

 This repository contains the following:
 * An implementation of Tigon.